Jacksonville Developmental Center: History

 In 1860, Elizabeth P.W.
 Packard's husband had her committed to Jacksonville against her will, due to a disagreement over her religious beliefs.
 At the time, Illinois law (which was enacted when the hospital opened) had an exception to its commitment hearing requirement to allow husbands to confine their wives to an asylum without any hearing.
-After three years, she was discharge from the hospital.
+After three years, she was discharged from the hospital.
 Her husband then imprisoned her in their home, and after gaining her freedom through a lawsuit, she formed the Anti-Insane Asylum Society.
 She led a campaign to amend the Illinois law to guarantee a public hearing for all people declared insane, including women whose husbands wished to have them committed.
 She also saw similar laws passed in three other states.

 Jacksonville remained Illinois' only such hospital until two additional facilities, the hospital at Elgin and the hospital at Anna, were authorized in 1869, and the legislature renamed Jacksonville as the Illinois Central Hospital for the Insane, assumed primary responsibility for patients from the counties of central Illinois.
 As a part of this reorganization, the legislature also reduced the size of Jacksonville's board of trustees to three members and the newly created a new statewide Board of State Commissioners of Public Charities to supervise all state institutions while each one retained its own separate board.

 When the Board of State Commissioners of Public Charities was abolished in 1909, the institute was reorganized and renamed Jacksonville State Hospital effective January 1, 1910.
 In 1917, the Department of Public Welfare assumed responsibility for Jacksonville State Hospital and retained control until the creation of the Illinois Department of Mental Health in 1961 (L. 1961, p.
 2666).

 From 1944 to 1974, the hospital provided training in psychiatric nursing for students from general hospital nursing schools.
 Jacksonville's Psychiatric Nursing Affiliation Program, which was headed by the State Alienist.